MasterBladeX/Novel-2-EBook/README.md

 path/where/you/installed/python.exe novel2ebook.py
 ```

 After that just select the novel you want to read, select the chapter range or the book you want to download and hit the "Download" button.
-Keep it mind that it will take some time for the script to finish, so don't close the window or the console.
+Once the download is finished, the novel willl be stored in the same folder as the program/source.
+Keep it mind that it will take some time for the book to be downloaded, so don't close the window or the console (or do as you please, *you do you*).

 ## For developers

-If you make any changes to the source and want to package it up, just run the install.bat file to compile it (Requires Pyinstaller).
+If you make any changes to the source and want to package it up, just run the install.bat file to compile it (Requires PyInstaller).

 ## Keep in mind!